Fruiting Bodies will relaunch for public gameplay in 2023. Explore clips of each chapter below.

 Artist Ruth Marsh is developing and releasing an exploration video game for VR and PC that explores the idea of the human body as a virtual space.
 The are releasing the game in six sequential chapters; like a series of trips to small, far away galaxies.

 01) Pulse and Breath (launched January, 2021)

 05) Mycelial Bone Cathedral (launched November, 2021)

-06) Thought, Emotion, Memory and the Senses
+06) Thought, Emotion, Memory and the Senses (coming soon)

 Fruiting Bodies: Chapter 1, Pulse and Breath takes the form of a vast landscape at the centre of which is a beating heart.
 Feltus (you) are a humble tentacle monster tasked with exploring a labyrinth of jelly tunnels which flow between the heart chamber and the far-flung ocean.
 With only your glowing eggs to help you, you must carefully navigate around obstacles, moving them from your path as you go.
 Highlights include a dancing, spinning wind monster atop a high cliff with a glowing ocean at its base.
 There are many secret, crystalline passageways in this landscape but luckily for you, the goal of this level is simply to explore.